Rutujak004/HTML/README.md

-# 🚀 HTML Projects Showcase
+# 🌐 Basic HTML Website Project

-Welcome to the HTML Projects Repository!
-This README provides an overview of several creative HTML projects.
-Perfect for beginners and those looking to enhance their web development skills.
+This is a **static website project** built entirely with **HTML5**, optionally styled with **CSS3** and enhanced with **JavaScript** for interactivity.
+The project demonstrates the foundational structure and elements of a modern web page, ideal for learning or showcasing front-end design skills.

 ---